 - Promote services or products (non-commercial links that are relevant to the blog post or comment are acceptable)

 - Non-fisheries-related and far off-topic (a rare situation; primarily those that accidentally include sensitive personal information such as credit card or social security numbers.
 Comments that are simply not topical to an immediate Council action will continue to be included under the ‘staff tasking’ agenda item.)

-- Make unsupported accusations (particularly those that are personal in nature)
+- Make unsupported accusations (those that are personal in nature)

-We are experimenting with a profanity filter to mask vulgar language, but otherwise we will not edit comments to remove objectionable content, so please ensure that your comment contains none of the above or it will be removed.
-No comments will be removed by staff relative to bullets 3 and 4, however, unless they very obviously do not meet the policy, and not without first consulting council leadership.
+We are experimenting with a profanity filter to mask profanity and vulgar language, but otherwise we will not edit comments to remove objectionable content, so please ensure that your comment contains none of the above or it will be removed.
+No comments will be removed by staff relative to bullets 3 and 4, however, unless they very obviously do not meet the policy, and not without first consulting council leadership when feasible.
 Should any comments be removed, the staff will provide a report on the number of comments removed and the rationale as to why they were removed.

-Additionally for the Council, no submitted comments will be visible on the online portal until the comment deadline has ended, in order to minimize the opportunity for comments on comments, and disrespectful personal attacks.
+Additionally, on the Council/AP eAagenda, no submitted comments will be visible on the online portal until the comment deadline has ended in order to minimize the opportunity for comments on comments, and disrespectful personal attacks.

 Written comments during the Council meeting

 Once the comment period has ended, a member of the public wanting to submit a written comment or other supplemental material may only do so in conjunction with giving public testimony during that agenda item.
 In signing up on the eAgenda to provide testimony, there is an option to attach written material.
 This written attachment will not be projected during testimony, but the testifier should refer to it so that Council members and the public can know to pull it up and follow along as appropriate.